 - Indigenous Australian peoples

 - "Torres Strait Islander people or peoples" may be preferable, depending on the context.

 Using the more appropriate terms helps to avoid attempting to inaccurately label, categorise and stereotype people.

 - Isolated or remote Aboriginal people/Torres Strait Islander people

-The less appropriate terms can be extremely offensive to many Indigenous Australians as they categorise people and assume that there are real differences between Indigenous Australian peoples of different areas.
+The less appropriate terms can be extremely offensive to many Indigenous Australians, as they categorise people and assume that there are real differences between Indigenous Australian peoples of different areas.
 It is critical that they are not used to refer to or to attempt to classify Indigenous peoples.

 In "long-settled" areas, the implication that "urban" Indigenous Australians are less Indigenous than "traditional" or "transitional" people and cultures is most offensive.
-A real issue is the "real Aborigine" syndrome, the idea that "real" Aboriginal people live in Arnhem Land or the Central Desert, and that only "traditional" Aboriginal people and cultures are "really Aboriginal".
+A genuine issue is the "real Aborigine" syndrome, the idea that "real" Aboriginal people live in Arnhem Land or the Central Desert, and that only "traditional" Aboriginal people and cultures are "really Aboriginal".

 It is important to bear in mind that Indigenous Australians have much more in common than the wide use of these categorising terms would suggest.
 For example, most Aboriginal people who are classified as "urban" in fact have very close links to "traditional" country.
-Many Indigenous Australians find the term "transitional" offensive as it implies progress upwards towards something better, the idea that assimilation into mainstream is better.
+Many Indigenous Australians find the term "transitional" offensive as it implies progress upwards towards something better, and that assimilation into mainstream is better.